joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 # Preface

 The only reason why I've decided to take this project on is because I purchased an expensive technical book on Kindle that I later discovered isn't able to be viewed on my Kindle.
-I thought this was extremely annoying, especially because I knew it was probably some sort of PDF that was wrapped in DRM.
-Being someone who uses his Kindle a lot, and
+I thought this was extremely annoying and decided to reverse engineer the DRM book so I can read my Kindle book on my Kindle.

-Kindle version: `Version 7.58 (1.437344.10)`
+For reference, I am using the Kindle App version: `Version 7.58 (1.437344.10)` on an Apple Silicon macOS `26.5`.
+All of the reverse engineering is done in `x86_64`, which I will explain later.
+I have also opted to obfuscate the keys and any identifiers that I believe could be used to identify the account I was using to test.

 # The Kindle filesystem